 Eric directs a team of archaeobotanists that specializes in the recovery and identification of charred plant remains from archaeological sites.
 In conjunction with remains of animals, fish, and shellfish, plant remains are used to:

-- Document prehistoric and historic-era use of food resources.
+- Document prehistoric and historic-era use of food resources and landscapes.

 - Identify changes in use of native foods across time and space.